Vaibhav1730/USB-Rubber-Ducky/README.md

 ## Algorithm

-~ Initialize the Raspberry pi pico w and all necessary components

-~ Connect the USB Rubber Ducky to the target system

-~ Wait for the target system to recognize the device

-~ Take a picture of the user using the camera module

-~ Copy all files from the user drive to a temporary storage location on the Raspberry pi pico w

-~ Connect to a particular Wi-Fi network using the network credentials

-~ Share all copied files to a given URL using a secure communication channel

-~ Turn off the Windows Defender of the system

-~ Disconnect the USB Rubber Ducky from the target system

-~ End the program
++Initialize the Raspberry pi pico w and all necessary components +Connect the USB Rubber Ducky to the target system +Wait for the target system to recognize the device +Take a picture of the user using the camera module +Copy all files from the user drive to a temporary storage location on the Raspberry pi pico w +Connect to a particular Wi-Fi network using the network credentials +Share all copied files to a given URL using a secure communication channel +Turn off the Windows Defender of the system +Disconnect the USB Rubber Ducky from the target system +End the program

-Finalized USB-Rubber-Ducky
+### Finalized USB-Rubber-Ducky

 ![image](https://github.com/Vaibhav1730/USB-Rubber-Ducky/assets/116676361/a5fca3d9-f595-48bd-bba5-c924f78a7d3a)